If there’s one food most closely associated with Vienna, then it’s the Wiener Schnitzel.

 You’ll soon discover that veal is actually relatively rare in restaurants, not least because of the expense.

-Most places have the pork (Wiener Schnitzel vom Schwein) version instead.
-The menu might also feature a turkey (Putenschnitzel) or chicken (Huhnerschnitzel) option, too.
+That menu might also feature a turkey (Putenschnitzel) or chicken (Huhnerschnitzel) option, too.

 And that’s about it.
 I’m (almost) serious.